Chapter 15 – Prayojana-tattva – Prema

 couple; yad—which; yady api—although; dhvaàsa-käraëe—there is cause for

-dissolution; sarvathä(is) in everyway; dhvaàsa-rahitam—free from dissolution;
+dissolution; sarvathä—(is) in everyway; dhvaàsa-rahitam—free from dissolution;

 parikértitaù—declared; premä—to be love.

-“When the affectionate bond between a young man and a young woman can
+“When the affectionate bond between a young man and a young woman

-never be destroyed, even when there is every cause for the destruction of that
+never be destroyed, even when there is every cause for the

-relationship, the attachment between them is said to be pure love.”
+relationship, the attachment between them is said to be pure

 The difference between lust and love